zhihuigao/zhihuigao.github.io/_pages/about.md

 Previously, I obtained my bachelor's degree in electrical engineering at Fudan University in 2020, advised by [Prof. Yuedong Xu](http://www.it.fudan.edu.cn/En/Data/View/1944).

+<span style="color: red;">I am on the job market for tenure-track faculty positions in ECE and CS starting in Fall 2026!</span>

 Research Interests:
 -----
 - Next-Generation Network Systems